aegiacometti/netmiko_5m_to_all/README.md

-This is the most basic use of netmiko for beginners.
+This is the most basic HOWTO / use of netmiko for beginners.

 Throw commands from 0 to the whole inventory in 5 minutes.